 South Africa's flagship national park, Kruger Park is world-renowned for its superb game viewing and is one of Africa's largest and best game reserves.

-Kruger National Park is home to an unrivaled diversity of African wildlife (including the Big Five) and is considered a world leader in terms of its environmental policies and management practices.
+Kruger National Park is home to an unrivalled diversity of African wildlife (including the Big Five) and is considered a world leader in terms of its environmental policies and management practices.

 So what's the difference between the Kruger National Park and Sabi Sand Game Reserve and other private game reserves?